-For only a few extra dollars a day you can get full coverage with RentalCover.com.
-When you rent a car in most countries, the default insurance you’re offered will have an extremely high excess often in the thousands.
-You can be are liable for this amount if any damage is done to the car (or they report that damage has been done to the car).
+For only a few extra dollars a day you can get full coverage with RentalCover.
+When you rent a car in most countries, the default protection you’re offered will have an extremely high excess, often in the thousands.
+You can be liable for this amount if any damage is done to the car (or they report that damage has been done to the car).

-Purchasing rental car insurance is optional, however in the event of something going wrong, the cost of repairs might leave you out of pocket -- if you avoid any insurance you can be deep, deep out of pocket in the thousands!
+Purchasing rental car protection is optional, however in the event of something going wrong, the cost of repairs might leave you out of pocket.
 In such cases, it pays to spend money upfront on excess coverage, LDW or CDW.
 These products effectively keep the cost of damage to a manageable amount.

-RentalCover.com covers this excess along with any administration fees or other fees that rental companies may charge including:
+RentalCover covers the excess amount along with any administration fees or other fees that rental companies may charge including:

 Excess Cover or Excess Reduction Insurance is designed to protect you against any excess that you might have on your rental car.
 Excess is the amount that you are liable to pay should you be in an accident of if your rental car is damaged.
 Excess is sometimes also referred to as a deductible.

-Usually, when you rent a car Excess Cover Insurance usually brings your excess down to zero, which means you won’t have to pay anything in case of an accident or damage.
+Usually, when you rent a car Excess Cover Protection usually brings your excess down to zero, which means you won’t have to pay anything in case of an accident or damage.

 CDW is an optional service sold by car rental companies that protects you in case you’re in an accident or any event that causes damage to your car rental.
 CDW may or may not include a deductible or an excess.
 Typically, if you rent a car in the United States, your CDW covers you for all the costs related to damages to your car rental whereas if you’re traveling elsewhere, chances are that your CDW has an excess, which may be up to a few thousand dollars.